translatorswb/Tiles/docs/Tutorials/how_to_add_content.md

 - Kanuri = `kanuri.md`
 - Hausa = `hausa.md`

-_NOTE: for Shuwa, Virgina told us it would be ok to have the text side by side. i.e. Latin text followed by the Arabic text see example in_ `articles/safe_water_hygine/shuwa.md`

 ### 5) Meta data

 The meta data sheet must be included in every directory.
 This sheet contains important information for the Articles and Announcements.